There are three Grade III classrooms, each with 16 students.

 Woodshop in Grade III

-(Two 50-minute classes per cycle for half the year)
+(Three 50-minute classes every 10 days for half the year)

 Lower School Community in Grade III

-The entire Lower School (Beginners to Grade IV) meet together in the Assembly Hall from 8:35 to 9:15 Day 3.
-The music component of assemblies includes community singing, performances by Shady Hill students, and performances by outside musical groups.
+The entire Lower School (B-IV grade) meets together in the Assembly Hall from 8:35 to 9:15 every Friday.
+The music component of assemblies includes community singing, performances by Shady Hill students and performances by outside musical groups.
 Music at the assembly extends the music curriculum and deepens students’ understanding of music as cultural expression.
-Classroom sharing is also an important aspect of assemblies.
+Classroom sharing is also an important focus of assemblies.
 The emphasis is on sharing works-in-progress from all areas of the Lower School.
 Preparation for sharing is part of the learning process and sharing in front of a larger group in a safe, supportive environment helps children develop confidence in projecting their voices and effectively presenting their work.
-Sometimes assemblies are used for performances, such as class productions, Visiting Artist performances, or other outside performers or speakers.
-Outside presenters come from the arts, sciences, and humanities and make a connection to the wider world.
+Sometimes assemblies are used for performances, such as class productions, Visiting Artists or outside performers or speakers.
+Outside presenters come from the arts, sciences and humanities, and make a connection to the wider world.